-- 12. -(1) Subject to sub-paragraph (2) and (3), where you have a prejudicial interest in any matter in relation to the business of your authority- - (a) you must not participate, or participate further, in any discussion of the matter at any meeting, or participate in any vote, or further vote, taken on the matter at the meeting and must withdraw from the room or chamber where the meeting considering the matter is being held- - (i) in a case where sub-paragraph (2) applies, immediately after making representations, answering questions or giving evidence; - (ii) in any other case, whenever it becomes apparent that the matter is being considered at that meeting;
+- 12. -(1) Subject to sub-paragraph (2) and (3), where you have a prejudicial interest in any matter in relation to the business of your authority- - (a) you must not participate, or participate further, in any discussion of the matter at any meeting, or participate in any vote, or further vote, taken on the matter at the meeting and must withdraw from the room or chamber where the meeting considering the matter is being held.
+For virtual meetings you must disconnect from the meeting by leaving.
+When consideration of the matter has concluded you will be re-invited back into the virtual meeting - (i) in a case where sub-paragraph (2) applies, immediately after making representations, answering questions or giving evidence; - (ii) in any other case, whenever it becomes apparent that the matter is being considered at that meeting;